 Data Protection Act

-The Data Protection Act 1998 was enacted to ensure the fair and lawful processing of personal data.
-The Act governs how organisations can collect and process information about individuals.
+The Data Protection Act 1998 (DPA) was enacted to ensure the fair and lawful processing of personal data.
+The DPA governs how organisations can collect and process information about individuals.
 It explains the rights of individuals (data subjects) and the responsibilities of the organisations (data controllers) which collect and process personal data.
 It also details the requirements of any third party organisations (data processors) which process personal data on behalf of data controllers.
-The Act is regulated and enforced by the UK Information Commissioner's Office (ICO).
+The DPA is regulated and enforced by the UK Information Commissioner's Office (ICO).

 General Data Protection Regulation